CameronWard301/communication_scheduler/communication-worker/README.md

    - userId: can be any value if using the Mock gateway, otherwise a real user id or the one provided with the SMS or Email gateway
    - gatewayId: must be the id of the gateway object stored in the gateway database
      - use the [web-portal](../web-portal) or [gateway-api](../gateway-api) to add a gateway to the database
-   - workflowId: must be of the format: "<gatewayId>:<userId>:<scheduleId>" in this useCase, the schedule Id can be any value as the workflow you are about to create is not part of any schedule
+   - workflowId: must be of the format: "<gatewayId>:<userId>:<scheduleId>" in this useCase, the schedule ID can be any value as the workflow you are about to create is not part of any schedule
 - `tctl workflow run --taskqueue communication-workflow --workflow_type CommunicationWorkflow --input "{\"userId\":\"62f8a8e1-f55a-4d9a-ab15-852168a321a4\", \"gatewayId\": \"8b38a09f-a722-46e5-b147-09765ba722bb\"}" -w "8b38a09f-a722-46e5-b147-09765ba722bb:62f8a8e1-f55a-4d9a-ab15-852168a321a4:test-schedule"`

 ## Running the tests